 We recognize three types of revenues: product sales, laboratory services and collaboration revenue.
-We generate product revenues from sales of our products, including through our distribution partners, such as our Unyvero instruments and our Acuitas AMR Gene Panel test.
+We generate product revenues from sales of our products, including through our distribution partners, such as our Unyvero instruments and consumables.
 We also generate revenue from sales by OpGen's subsidiary Ares Genetics of its AI-powered prediction models and solutions.
 Revenues generated from our laboratory services relate to services that we and our subsidiaries provide to customers.
 Lastly, our collaboration revenues consist of revenue received from research and development collaborations that we have entered into with third parties, such as our collaboration agreement with FIND.